Let’s say something is really annoying you.

 In a thick cut of meat, it can take a long time to pass that energy from the outside to the inside.
 Once started, though, it’s tough to stop.

-Remove the heat source, and conduction continues to happen, only instead of a one-way process (surface to interior), it’s a two-way process (surface to air and interior).
+Remove the heat source, and conduction continues to happen, only instead of a one-way process (surface to interior), it’s a two-way process (surface-to-air and interior), and the meat continues to cook.

 What Temperature Should I Cook Meat To Before Resting?